apelky/EasyA/README.md

 ## How to Use EasyA

-1) **Run EasyA.py.** Open up your command prompt (or terminal if on Mac), and navigate to your EasyA file you just unzipped.
+1) **Run EasyA.py.** Open up your command prompt (or terminal if on Mac), and navigate to your EasyA file you just unzipped.<br>
 `cd Downloads/EasyA-master/EasyA-master`<br>
-If you moved the EasyA folder out of of the Downloads folder, you'll need to find and type the correct path to the folder:
+If you moved the EasyA folder out of of the Downloads folder, you'll need to find and type the correct path to the folder:<br>
 `cd insert/your/path/to/folder/EasyA-master`<br>
 Once you're in the correct folder, *(can check folder's contents by using `dir` (Windows) or `ls` (Mac))*, execute the `EasyA.py` file by typing the following command:<br>
 `python3 EasyA.py`<br>
 *(If you aren't using python 3 and have an older version of python, try typing the same command using `python` instead of `python3`)*<br>
 This will use python to execute the EasyA program. <br>

 2) **Provide Input.** Now that the program is running, a window will pop up with a few options.
-Here's what each option does:
+Here's what each option does:<br>

 button1 -- placeholder